azucker99/NLPDemo/README.md

 ## Challenges
 Here are a couple of questions and challenges about where to go after completing the demo:

-1. How can we improve out current classification model?
+1. How can we improve our current classification model?

 1. Identify key features (e.g., entities, words, phrases) of job descriptions that belong to the fraudulent class